Skip to Main Content

 Ohio Scholastic Media Association

 Whether you are just starting out advising a student publication, wanting to freshen up tried and true lesson plans, or trying to be the best student editor ever, there are some great FREE resources to help you.
-I have gathered some of my favorite online curriculum and journalism resources and included a basic description of what can be found at each one.
+Here are some of our favorite online curriculum and journalism resources and included a basic description of what can be found at each one.

-If you are a member of the JEA, please be sure to check out the high-quality lesson plans, mentoring programs, and resources.
+If you are a member of the JEA, please be sure to check out the high-quality lesson plans, mentoring programs, and resources that are included in your annual membership.

 Poynter has several excellent newsletters you can subscribe to, keeping you current on what’s happening with “the media” as a whole.
 They also offer training and PD that is available both online and in-person.
 Poynter is also home to the The MediaWise Teen Fact-Checking Network and https://politifact.com/